pjfichet/tintin-mume/README.md

 ### Get ###

 ```
-Ga: get all corpse
+ga: get all corpse
-Gc: get all.coins all.corpse
+gc: get all.coins all.corpse
+gf: get all (from floor)
-Gl: look in corpse
+gl: look in corpse
-G[1-9]: look in number.corpse
+g[1-9]: look in number.corpse
 ```

 ### Hide ###